dscmsit/dscmsit.github.io/README.md

 └── team.html

 ```

-## Contributions and PR

-- All the PRs should be generated against `development` branch
-- Remember to run `npm run format` before creating pull request.
-- Netlify will create a preview inside pull request, please check if your work is fine.
-- If the PR is related to any front end change, please attach relevant screenshots in the pull request description.

 Please help us follow the best practice to make it easy for the reviewer as well as the contributor.